Ianvdl/edb-ansible/README.md

 - Remove unsupported OS and PostgreSQL versions #10

 ---

-# Ansible playbooks for deploying and managing PostgreSQL and EDB Advanced Server

-This Ansible Galaxy Collection brings reference architecture deployment capabilites for PostgreSQL or EnterpriseDB Postgres Advanced Server.

 **Not all Distribution or versions are supported on all the operating systems available.**